tashib11/SquidStrike/README.md

 ### 🎨 Visual Features

-- Beautiful checkerboard design with gradient tiles
+- **Beautiful checkerboard design** with gradient tiles (light and dark shades)
-- Health bars with color-coded status (green → yellow → red)
+- **Enhanced health bars** with gradient colors (green → yellow → red)
-- Smooth animations and visual effects
-- Selection highlights and movement indicators
+- **Shadow effects** on pieces for depth perception
+- **Glow effects** on selected pieces with rounded borders
+- **Movement indicators** with pulsing circles for valid moves
+- **Crosshair targeting** for shooting phase with visual feedback
-- Game over popup with victory animations
+- **Game over popup** with trophy/star decorations and gradient buttons
-- Sound effects for actions (fire, reload, movement, death)
-- Background music
+- **UI panel** at bottom showing turn indicator and team status
+- **Real-time health updates** visible during gameplay
+- **Background colors** optimized for better contrast (50, 55, 65 RGB)

 ### 🎵 Audio

-- Background music for immersive gameplay
+- **Background music** for immersive gameplay (looping, volume-controlled)
-- Sound effects for all major actions
+- **Sound effects** for all major actions:
+  - Fire sound when shooting
+  - Reload sound when moving
+  - Piece placement sound on selection
+  - Death sound when pieces are eliminated
-- Volume-controlled audio system
+- Volume-controlled audio system (background music at 10% volume)

 ---